Simpson944/UFO/README.md

 ---
 ## Summary
 One drawback to this analysis is the user would have to do their own work to group findings by state; an alteration we could make is a "count" function that displays the count of the current list based on user selections.
+Additionally, we could edit the search critera to find key words in the comments section to further personalize the search